 |Caffeine content||80-200mg per cup||40-80 mg per cup||60-110 mg per cup|

-|Types of Beverages||Drip, Filter, Cold Brew, Nitro Brew and Aeropress.||Latte, Cappuccino, Macchiato, Piccolo, Cortado, Flat White, Mochaccino.||Regular home made coffee.
-Cold brew coffees.|
+|Types of Beverages||Drip, Filter, Cold Brew, Nitro Brew and AeroPress.||Latte, Cappuccino, Macchiato, Piccolo, Cortado, Flat White, Mochaccino.||Regular homemade coffee.
+Cold-brew coffees.|

 Caffeine content for different beverages.

 Why?
 It’s simple.
-Drip or filter coffee extracts the naturals oils, sugars and therefore caffeine much more slowly, meaning you get a more nuanced cup but one that contains a slightly higher amount of caffeine.
+Drip or filter coffee extracts the natural oils, sugars and therefore caffeine much more slowly, meaning you get a more nuanced cup but one that contains a slightly higher amount of caffeine.
 This is probably the most commonly used filter coffee brewing method.

 At the end of the day, the best choice boils down to your lifestyle and taste preferences.
 There really isn’t a wrong answer here.
 At the end of the day, espresso is coffee — and we all love coffee, right?
 Filter coffee provides the drinker with more caffeine and may be best suitable in office environments.
-Instant coffee provides the user a quick caffeine fix in a rather simple to make means of having coffee.
+Instant coffee provides the user with a quick caffeine fix in a rather simple to make means of having coffee.

 Remember, each method could produce completely different results with different beans, depending on their origin, roast, and more.
-The flavour, however, can vary up to a great extent because mostly, cheap quality of coffee beans are used to prepare instant coffee but with time and high demand for instant coffee, the manufacturers are now all set to upgrade the quality of instant coffee as well.
+The flavour, however, can vary up to a great extent because mostly, cheap quality coffee beans are used to prepare instant coffee but with time and high demand for instant coffee, the manufacturers are now all set to upgrade the quality of instant coffee as well.